Earthblood/Toe/app/README.md

 =================

-TOE is a one or two player tic tac toe game for Android featuring multiple levels of difficulty in one player mode.
+TOE is a one or two player tic tac toe game for Android featuring multiple skill levels when playing in one player mode.

 TOE was designed using the following frameworks and concepts: